okkevaneck/prospr/docs/source/quickstart.rst

 While writing algorithms, it might be necessary to check what amino acid is placed at a specific spot, or where the previous and next ones are placed.
 This can be checked via the *.get_amino(position)* function, which takes a list of integers representing the requested position as an argument.
-It returns a list containing the amino acids index, previous direction, and next direction.
+It returns an AminoAcid object, which has its *type*, *index*, *prev_move*, and *next_move* as attributes.

 .. code-block:: python